emresenDEV/Paradigm-Pet-Professionals/README.md

 The website content is predetermined per the requirements of the project (Western Governors University, 2022)- as you would expect from a real-world project.

 All of the code in this project was written by Monica Nieckula (www.mrez.dev) and no templates were used.
+This website is compliant with ADA and WCAG standards.